-IMHR’s CEO, Dr. Keith Crnic, was just published in the Scottsdale Independent with a hard-hitting piece about mental health and fatherhood!
+IMHR’s Executive Director, Dr. Keith Crnic, was just published in the Scottsdale Independent with a hard-hitting piece about mental health and fatherhood!
 You can read the full text below or click here!

 As the director of ASU’s Parent-Child Relations Lab, it seems appropriate to me that Father’s Day would come after Mother’s Day — moms are typically the primary caregivers, and dad comes next.

 I see it reflected in the research world as well, where studies into fathers’ mental health are second to research into the same area for mothers.

 While it is vitally important to continue our understanding of motherhood and the consequences of its many challenges, it is equally important to attend to the mental health of fathers, because it is far too easy for this half of the two-parent dyad to go uncared for.
 And the consequences of this neglect can last long after childhood has ended.